 We recommend you consider the pros and cons of getting a rabies vaccine before you go, because of the number of remote areas in Peru and as cycling is considered a high risk activity.

 Tablets are available to take when entering Malaria zones.
-Although we do not travel into the Amazon Basin on our trips, we do go into jungle areas on some of our trips, so again discuss with your Doctor what they recommend.
+Although we do not travel into the Amazon Basin on our trip, we do go into semi-jungle areas, so again discuss with your Doctor what they recommend.